wilseypa/warped2-models/models/pandemic/visualize/README.md

 Move everything besides startdate and runtime days to be hidden under an advanced options button for config
 Change runtime days to be start and stop dat of simulation
 Refactor map screen to look like wilseys screenshot from map screenshots email thread
+Add front-end button to download map as svg or pdf
 Replace placeholder placeholders (waiting for actual placeholders) with correct placeholder values
 Remove checkboxes if placeholder values (placeholder values as background unless typed then forget placeholder values)
 Add black to top of legend to denote that no data is available